-Evolution from Rayon Fibers Company to Synthetic Fibers Manufacturer (1918 ~ 1960s)
+Evolution from Rayon Fibers Manufacturer to Synthetic Fibers Manufacturer (1918 ~ 1960s)

 Commenced operation of Iwakuni Factory.
 Began production of rayon filament.

 |1933||October||Listed on the Tokyo Stock Exchange and the Osaka Securities Exchange.|

 Commenced operation of Mihara Factory.
 Began production of rayon filament.

 |1951||December||Nagoya Factory was established.
 Began the production of rayon spun yarn.|

 |1954||July||The Teijin kumura Scholarship (currentry Teijin Scholarship Foundation) was established.|